History of the Anushilan Samiti: Foundation

 The Anushilan Samiti, however, failed to make any significant impact in its early years, as was the case for similar Calcutta groups.
 In 1903, Aurobindo Ghosh sent his younger brother Barindra Kumar Ghosh to Calcutta to rally the nascent organisation.
 Barindra, however, was forced to return to Baroda that same year following differences with Jatindranath Bannerjee.
 The society fragmented as a result of the clash, and may have led to the early demise of the still evolving movement.
 However, the events around 1905, when the controversial plan to partition Bengal was proposed, veered the course otherwise.
+They got into touch through the help of Sister Nivedita, with Hemchandra Kanungo, then a teacher at the Midnapore Collegiate School, who founded the branch of the Samiti at Midnapore and in turn recruited other revolutionaries like Khudiram Bose and Satyendranath Basu.
 The plans, implemented by the Viceroy, Charles Hardinge, drew widespread criticisms throughout Bengal.
 The local population, led by social figures and leaders of the Indian National Congress, refused to accept the Raj's argument that the partition was necessary for improving the administration in the province.
 It was seen as an attempt to divide Bengal on religious lines to stem the tide of political and nationalist work that was emanating from the region.
 The Raj argued that the opposition to the partition was motivated by the Hindu middle-class Bhadralok, who feared a loss of their government positions and influence in the administrative set up to the larger Muslim population of eastern Bengal.
 Opposition to the partition took shape in the Swadeshi movement, where imported goods were boycotted in Bengal and throughout India.
 These boycotts were enforced by groups of "volunteers" recruited from the youth Samities.
 The patronage of the extremist Bengalee politicians in the Congress, including the likes of Bipin Chandra Pal and Brahmabandhab Upadhyaya, helped Anushilan stem the decline and rejuvenated its influence and reach, and this in turn helped consolidate the position of the former as radicals within Congress.
 The unprecedented popular resistance to the partition plans also gave Anushilan fertile grounds to preach its cause and bring new recruits to its folds.